 Solar Constant Value

-The “solar constant” is fairly constant increasing by only 0.2 percent at the peak of each 11-year solar cycle.
-The sunspots usually block out the light and reduce the emission by a few tenths of a percent but the bright spot, also known as the plagues that are associated with the solar activity are more extensive and longer lived.
-Moreover, as the Sun burns up its hydrogen present, the solar constant increases by about 10 percent every billion years.
+The “solar constant” is fairly constant, increasing by only 0.2 per cent at the peak of each 11-year solar cycle.
+The sunspots usually block out the light and reduce the emission by a few tenths of a percent but the bright spot, also known as the plagues that are associated with the solar activity, is more extensive and longer-lived.
+Moreover, as the Sun burns up its hydrogen presence, the solar constant increases by about 10 percent every billion years.

 Solar Constant Variation